ArdicMehmet/Interactive-card-details-form---Frontend-Mentor/README.md

-This project is prepared with Html5, Css3 and Javascript
+This project is prepared with Html5, Css3 and Javascript.

 Live : https://ardicmehmet.github.io/Interactive-card-details-form-Frontend-Mentor/